HPSoftware/alm-vayu-docs/README.md

 > To prevent network access to Global Search data, make sure that the Global Search services are protected behind a firewall, and that only the ALM server and other trusted services (like monitoring tool) can access it.

+You can use GUI for keytool and jarsigner  utilities [KeyStore Explorer](http://www.keystore-explorer.org/).